 In Google Slides, objects are anything on your slide layout that you can select, such as a text box, shape, picture, etc. After selecting the object, you can add animation effects to it.
 Just follow these simple steps:

-9. Once you’re done, you can move on to the next task.
-All the animations you create will be saved and listed on the same motion panel whenever you bring it up.
+Step 9: Once you’re done, you can move on to the next task.
+All the animations you create will be saved and listed on the same motion panel whenever you bring them up.

 - As you create animations, you will notice that on the slide menu at the left-hand side of the screen, slides containing animations will have a three-circle symbol by them.
 This can help you to keep track of where your effects occur within your presentation.